 By exploring the roots of our personal and collective stories, we gain a deeper understanding of ourselves and our world.
 When we see ourselves as the creators of our reality we become active participants in the co-creation of our world.

 Growing up in the 60's & 70's, transformed my "calling" into activism.
 I became an advocate for equal rights, women’s rights, civil rights and the rights of the disabled.
 After college, I joined VISTA (Volunteer's In Service To America) where I worked as a community organizer for underprivileged children and teens.
 After VISTA I became a developmental disabilities coordinator and family and marriage counselor.
 I provided emergency intervention services for people struggling with mental illness, abuse or addiction.
 In the 80's, I lost both of my adoptive parents, got married, had a child and changed my career path to communication arts.
 In 1994 a door opened that reunited me with my birth mother Karin.
 I soon learned the truth of how I came to be in this world and that my birth name was Carmen Sylvia, meaning “guardian tree.”
 My birth mother passed away within nine months of me finding her.
 A few years later I became the President of a 42-person advertising agency after the sudden suicide of my friend and mentor.
-My refuge was 40 acres of woodlands and prairie in the Wisconsin countryside.
-I was here that we raised our son as caretakers of the land.
+My refuge was 40 acres of woodlands and prairie in the Wisconsin countryside where we raised our son.